anshuraj0123/anshutask/README.md

 # Infrastructure as Code (IaC):

-To deploy Infrastructure via Terraform, move to Terraform directory and run below steps:
+To deploy Infrastructure via Terraform, navigate to Terraform directory and run below steps:

 terraform init